Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Numerical Experiments

 \subsection{Experimental Setup}

-We consider a $400\times400 m^2$ section of San Francisco's financial district~\cite{epfl-mobility-20090224} (see Fig.~\ref{fig:graph/map}) and $m=3$ taxicabs.
-This map section has $42$ nodes and $125$ edges.
-The size of the state and control spaces at any time are $10^{56}$, and $10^5$, respectively.
+We consider a $400\times400 m^2$ section of San Francisco's financial district~\cite{epfl-mobility-20090224} (see Fig.~\ref{fig:graph/map}) with $42$ nodes and $125$ edges, and $m=3$ taxicabs (with the state and control space sizes of $10^{78}$, and $216$, respectively).
 We consider $1$-minute edge travel time and the time horizon of $N=60$ minutes.